BOLATUNJI/PracticumII--Classification-Predictive-Models-for-Credit-Card-Fraud-Detection/README.md

 •	Random Forest Classifier.
 This is the third model developed in this classification predictive project.
 It is an ensemble method and it combines multiple decision trees in determining the final output.

 •	Extreme Gradient Boosting:  This is the fourth python Scikit learn library classification algorithm utilized for model construction in this project.
 This classification algorithm develops models in a stage-wise manner and creates a prediction model in the form of an ensemble of weak prediction models, normally decision tree.

+•	 K Nearest Neighbors (KNN): This is the fifth classification algorithm leveraged for model construction in this project.
+KNN works by leveraging a number of nearest neighbors (k) to classify outcomes in a dataset.